 The Access Policy subfield (#2494)specifies the access method to be used for the TS, and is defined in Table 9-159 (Access Policy subfield).
+The Access Policy subfield is set to Contention based channel access (EDCA) if the Type subfield is 1.